 San Diego County Behavioral Health Services (SDCBHS) established Program Integrity (PI) procedures to prevent fraud, waste, and abuse in the delivery, claiming and reimbursement of behavioral health services.
-County and Contracted Programs shall develop a process of verifying that paid claims were provided to beneficiaries and that services were medically necessary.
-County and Contracted Programs are expected to conduct regular PI activities and maintain records for audit purposes.
-Questions regarding PI can be directed to QI Matters email at QIMatters.hhsa@sdcounty.ca.gov.
+County and Contracted Programs shall develop a process of verifying that paid claims were provided to beneficiaries and that services meet criteria for access to SMHS and the services were medically necessary.
+Programs shall complete service verification as outlined in their P&P. If discrepancies are found during the service verification process, the program will complete the require reporting and corrections as outlined in their P&P.